Skip to Content

 If you’re hungry, head to Adventureland and grab some spring rolls – they’re one of my favorite snacks at this park and are hearty enough for a quick, small dinner.
 Sleepy Hollow in Liberty Square is another of my favorite quick service spots here.

 Otherwise, head to your first ride.
-If it’s a Genie+ selection, be sure to make your next selection in the app while you wait in line.
+If it’s a Multi Pass selection, be sure to make your next selection in the app while you wait in line.

 Then rinse and repeat as you hit up as many rides as possible!

-You can get in line for any ride up until the park closes, so I recommend getting in line for Seven Dwarfs Mine Train just before park close.
+You can get in line for any ride up until the park closes, so I recommend getting in line for Seven Dwarfs Mine Train or TRON just before park close, depending on whether you’ve gotten a single pass for TRON or not.
 Of course, if you prefer a different ride, go for that!

 Are you planning to do one day at Disney World?